mikewesthad/Columbia-GES-SP2020/Bowling Tutorial/Tutorial.md

 }
 ```

-Make sure to set the "Cloud Particles" field in the inspector.
+Make sure to set the "cloudParticles" field in the inspector.
 When you test and run, the plant should disappear into a puff of smoke.
-Duplicate the plant a few times in your scene (CTRL + D), so that there are bunch on the table.
+Duplicate the plant a few times in your scene, so that there are bunch on the table.
 Each should be able to be knocked off and destroyed now.

 ## Extensions